Saksham210804/Datability_Assignment/README.md

 ---

 ## 🙏 Thank You
+Special thanks to Poly Pizza for providing free 3D assets used in this project.
 Thank you so much for the opportunity to work on this assignment.
 I genuinely enjoyed building it — from the procedural platforms and AI to the game-feel polish and mobile setup.
 It was a great chance to apply clean architecture to a fun, complete game loop, and I learned a lot along the way.
 I truly appreciate your time in reviewing it. 🎉